fafadu/Data-Mining-Netflix-Association-Analysis/README.md

 ### Tools & Techniques: Python (Pandas, NumPy, Matplotlib, mlxtend), Apriori Algorithm, Association Rule Mining, Jupyter Notebook.

+### Data Preparation for Analysis
+Focus on Relevant Data: The analysis centers on the "country" column, which specifies the countries where movies are available.

 ### Evaluation Metrics:
 Lift: Measures the strength of associations between countries in terms of movie releases.